qmk/qmk_firmware/keyboards/handwired/MS-sculpt-mobile/readme.md

 If you want a speaker, LEDs &etc, you'll need to free up a pin.
 I recommend joining columns R and L to the same pin.

-Building - edit rules.mk to set ASTAR=1 or comment it out for teensy2++
+Building - add ASTAR=1 to the compile line or leave out for teensy2++